How to shift the focus from annual evaluation and rankings to continuous feedback and development

 October 15, 2015 | Jenna Filipkowski | Human Capital Institute

 In this signature research, conducted in partnership between the Human Capital Institute and Lee Hecht Harrison, we explore the current and planned future state of performance management and the importance of manager accountability.
-In a ...
+In a study ...